Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 * APC are used to see the health of an application
 * FRT measures the health of the Front End of your APP
 * SYN are used to assess the health of a Syntethic monitor

+There are three diferent colors, for a Touchpoint state (on the left of the Touchpoint name), and they are;

+* Green, the Touchpoint is healthy
+* Gray, the Touchpoint needs attention
+* Red, the Touchpoint is in a fail state.

 Where: